Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: Numerical analysis and Results:

 \subsection{Scalar triplet contribution to NDBD:}

-The Majorana masses of light and heavy neutrinos comes naturally in left-right model because of the two triplets $\Delta_{L,R}$.The contribution from $\Delta_{L}$ is much suppressed as compared to the dominant contributions.
-However the magnitude of the $\Delta_{R}$ contribution is controlled by the factor $\rm \frac{M_{i}}{M_{\Delta_{R}}}$.In the total contribution we have not included the contribution due to the triplet Higgs diagrams under the assumption $\rm \frac{M_{i}}{M_{\Delta_{R}}}<0.1$ , which is obtained from LFV processes.However, this approximation though valid in a large part of the parameter space there are some allowed mixing parameters for which this ratio can be higher.
-In that case we need to include this contribution.
-We discuss the impact of this contribution in the limit,$\rm M_{\Delta_{R}}=M_{heaviest}$.In this case we can write down the contribution of scalar triplet($\Delta_{R}$) to the effective mass as-
+The Majorana masses of light and heavy neutrinos come naturally in the left-right model because of the two triplets $\Delta_{L, R}$.
+The contribution from $\Delta_{L}$ is much suppressed as compared to the dominant contributions.
+However the magnitude of the $\Delta_{R}$ contribution is controlled by the factor $\frac{M_{i}}{M_{\Delta_{R}}}$.
+In the total contribution, we have not included the contribution due to the triplet Higgs contribution under the assumption $\frac{M_{i}}{M_{\Delta_{R}}}<0.1$, which is obtained from LFV processes.
+However, this approximation though valid in a large part of the parameter space there are some allowed mixing parameters for which this ratio can be higher.
+In that case, we need to include this contribution.
+We discuss the impact of this contribution in the limit, $ M_{\Delta_{R}}=M_{heaviest}$.
+Now, we can write down the contribution of scalar triplet($\Delta_{R}$) to the effective mass as-

-We have evaluated the contribution from scalar triplet to the NDBD process and plot the contribution of the effective mass due to the triplets with respect to lightest neutrino mass for type-I and type-II seesaw model given in the fig\ref{fig4}.
+We have evaluated the contribution from scalar triplet to the NDBD process and plotted the contribution of the effective mass due to the triplets with the lightest neutrino mass for type-I and type-II seesaw cases which are given in the Fig\ref{fig4}.